MichaelBelousov/MichaelBelousov.github.io/src/src/blog/mobile_programming.md

 A C/C++ compiler, zig, rust, gdb, node.js, python, bash, vim, tmux, etc.

 All thanks to [Termux](https://termux.dev/en/).
-My eyes may not always agree (especially when I use a termux split), but I find it a very convenient setup.
+My eyes may not always agree (especially when I use a tmux split), but I find it a very convenient setup.
 I've even written several blog posts or chunks of them from there (this one included).